7Cedars/docs-certify-frontend/README.md

 ### Current Dapp (v0.1)
 - Improve error messaging to users.
 - Improve interaction with alchemy APIs.
+- Optimize app for use on mobile phone.
 - Implement recognition of ENS addresses.
 - Implement preview for images and (possibly) PDFs.
 - Implement reading of Eth contract emitted event.